Why Bad Company Struggled Through the Platinum-Selling ‘Holy Water’

-But a change in frontman hurt them, and, by the time they released 1990's Holy Water, despite its success, they were just about ready to implode.
+But a change in frontman hurt them, and, by the time they released Holy Water on June 12, 1990, they were just about ready to implode.

-According to producer Terry Thomas, who was recruited by Howe for the sessions, the group's next effort, 1988's Dangerous Age, was initially seen by the label as little more than an attempt to recoup on the bad investment of Fame and Fortune.
+Producer Terry Thomas, who was recruited by Howe for the sessions, said the group's next effort, 1988's Dangerous Age, was initially seen by the label as little more than an attempt to recoup on the bad investment of Fame and Fortune.
 "It was a contractual album — the first album had cost a lot of money to make.
-It cost a lot of money and it wasn’t a Bad Company record at all," Thomas told Ultimate Classic Rock's Matt Wardlaw in an exclusive interview.
+It cost a lot of money and it wasn’t a Bad Company record at all," Thomas told UCR's Matt Wardlaw in an exclusive interview.
 "There were a lot of keyboards on it and soft pop songs — very strange for Bad Company, and it didn’t do very well.
 It was remixed here and remixed there.
 With Dangerous Age, they just wanted to get an album out; it was contractual and they wanted to do it as cheap as possible."

 Derek Shulman, who found the band under his direction when he assumed leadership of Atlantic's Atco subsidiary in 1988, said the relationships between the band members may not have been ideal, but the results spoke for themselves.